 Develop and Test Against Real Environment

-Nowadays, it’s not a cost issue and nevertheless organizations spend significant sums in their hardware infrastructure.
+Nowadays, it’s not a cost issue and, nevertheless, organizations spend significant sums on their hardware infrastructure.
 It’s well justified to not to try to save in the most important hardware cost – the real mobile devices – to get the app thoroughly and comprehensively tested out.
-As said, not everything should be acquired by organization itself, but using a cloud service that contains the right set of mobile devices is a perfect fit for today’s mobile devops toolchain.
+As said, not everything should be acquired by the organization itself, but using a cloud service that contains the right set of mobile devices is a perfect fit for today’s mobile DevOps toolchain.

 Deploy and Test Frequently (Many Times, Every Day)

 Agile methodology praises the use of continuous integration and delivery tools.
 There are plenty of great open source as well as commercial tools available that help organizations to build, deploy, test and release their apps.
 The most meaningful value-add to this flow is the mobile test automation that can accommodate frequent builds to testing context and enable instant bug hunting.

 The continuous development and testing integration can enable companies to respond to market and competitive changes in a timely manner.
 Reusing the code, back-end implementations, APIs and other infrastructure to build a new version of the mobile application is easier, as well as testing of that when infrastructure is in place.
 The frequent deployment and testing also enhances the ability to automate functional, compatibility and performance testing of the application, against an array of devices and different form factors.